jeff231li/pseudo-hard-sphere-solvation-scripts/README.md

 ```

 ## Visualizing the particle inside CB8
-When you load the PDB file containing the CB8, pseudo-hard-sphere particle and water in VMD, the radius if the particle is not rendered properly.
-Representing the CB8 as licorice sticks and the particle as VDW spheres gives the following visualization
+When you load the PDB file containing the CB8, pseudo-hard-sphere particle, and water in VMD, the radius of the particle is not rendered properly (image file located in the folder [images](images)).
+Representing the CB8 as licorice sticks (`resname CB8`) and the particle as VDW spheres (`resname DM1`) gives the following visualization

 <img src="images/default_radius.png" alt="Alt Text" width="400" height="400">